Hearing Conservation Program

 Hearing protection devices shall be made available to all employees exposed to an 8-hour TWA of 85 dB or greater at no cost to the employees and shall be replaced as necessary.

 Attenuation refers to the damping or decrease of noise levels as a result of wearing hearing protection devices.
-The hearing protection device attenuation shall be evaluated by EHS for the specific noise environments in which the hearing protection device will be used.
+The hearing protection device attenuation shall be evaluated by IUEHS when requested, for the specific noise environments in which the hearing protection device will be used.

 Hearing protection devices shall attenuate employee exposure to at least an eight hour time-weighted average of 90 dBA.
 For employees who have experienced a standard threshold shift (STS), the hearing protection device shall attenuate exposure at or below the action level of 85 dBA-TWA (time-weighted average).